 What is neutropenia?

-"Neutropenia" is a condition in which the number of neutrophils in the bloodstream is decreased.
+Neutropenia is a condition in which the number of neutrophils in the bloodstream is decreased.
 Neutrophils are a type of white blood cell also known as polymorphonuclear leukocytes or PMNs.
-Neutropenia affects the body's ability to fight off infections.
+Neutropenia reduces the body's ability to fight off bacterial infections.

 Some white blood cells, called granulocytes, are filled with microscopic granules that are little sacs containing enzymes (compounds that digest microorganisms).
 Neutrophils, eosinophils, and basophils are all granulocytes and are part of the innate immune system with somewhat nonspecific, broad-based activity.
 They do not respond exclusively to specific antigens, as do the lymphocytes (B-cells and T-cells).

 Neutrophils contain enzymes that help the cell kill and digest microorganisms it has engulfed by a process known as phagocytosis.
 The mature neutrophil has a segmented nucleus (it is often called a "seg" or "poly"), while the immature neutrophil has a band-shaped nucleus (it is called a band).
 Neutrophils are made in the bone marrow and released into the bloodstream.
 The neutrophil has a life span of about 3 days.